 No deposit free bets are better since you don’t have to place any real-money wagers to earn the free bet as you do with first bet matches—though they are typically for much smaller amounts.

-The downside, however, is that there’s still risk involved with risk-free bets.
-If the risk-free bet earns you a single free bet and it loses, you’ll be left with nothing.
-The situation is a bit better when a risk-free bet awards multiple free bets or site credit, as it gives you more than one opportunity to win.
+The downside, however, is that there’s still risk involved with these promotions.
+If the first bet earns you a single bonus bet and it loses, you’ll be left with nothing.
+The situation is a bit better when a no swaet bet awards multiple bonsus bets, as it gives you more than one opportunity to win.

-Though no deposit free bets have much smaller total value than “risk-free” bets, they are truly “risk-free” unlike what most sportsbooks call “risk-free bets.”
+Though no deposit free bets have much smaller total value than “no sweat” bets, they are truly “risk-free” unlike what most sportsbooks used to call “risk-free bets.”

 No Deposit Free Bets vs. Deposit Matches